FaserF/hassio-addons/whatsapp/DOCS.md

 > - **Vote List**: `trigger.event.data.vote` is a **list** of selected option names.
 > - **Decryption requirement**: Poll vote decryption only works if the addon has the original poll in its store (either the bot sent the poll, or the poll was received while the bot was online).

-## 🛡️ Rose & Aegis Group Moderation & Defender Engine
+## 🛡️ WhatsApp Group Moderation & Defender Engine

-The WhatsApp Addon incorporates a full-featured group moderation and defender engine inspired by Telegram's **MissRose Bot** and **AegisBot**.
+The WhatsApp Addon incorporates a full-featured group moderation and defender engine.

 ### Key Capabilities